jmjuanes/redocus/README.md

 - Type: object
 - Default: `{}`

-The `pageComponents` field is an object that contains custom components which will be passed to the MDX compiler.
-These components can be used within your Markdown files to extend the functionality of MDX.
+The `pageComponents` field is an object that contains custom components which will be passed to each page component as `props.components`.

 ### `pageWrapper`